bobjiang/tokenscript/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

-If applicable, list here what is need to install the software and how to install them.
-Also list any dependencies, if applicable.

 ### Installation

-to be updated.
+**to be updated.**

 A step by step series of examples that tell you how to get a development env running